MatheusPoliCamilo/company-sales-backend/README.md

  * See a list of uploaded files to control your analysis.

 ## Get Started :fire:
-This repository is the Rails back-end API for the SalesBox project.
+This repository is the Rails back-end for the SalesBox project.
 Follow the setup below to install and run it locally.

 ## Prerequisites :floppy_disk: